-However, the roughly 8% more lines of code hit by EGT is almost certainly a dramatic underreporting of the number of distinct paths it hits.
+EGT hits roughly 9% more lines of code than random; this is almost certainly a dramatic underreporting of the number of distinct paths it hits.
 More importantly, these lines appear out of reach of random testing no matter how many more random tests we do.
-In addition, note that it takes about two hours and a half to execute all the random test cases, while it takes less than a minute to execute all the EGT test cases.